Path-Check/safeplaces-dct-app/README.md

 ## Architecture

-Please refer to the `Private Kit Diagram.png` for a basic overview on the sequencing of generalized events and services that are utilized by Private Kit.
+Please refer to `docs/Private Kit Diagram.png` for a basic overview on the sequencing of generalized events and services that are utilized by Private Kit.

 ## Developer Setup